EnterprisAI/ESBLlmDemo/README.md

 ### Test the Transformation
 The application includes a built-in test that runs automatically on startup, demonstrating the transformation with the provided sample data.

-### Test Reverse Engineering
+### Test Generic Mapping Rules Generation
-Use the web interface at `http://localhost:8082` and click "Generate Mapping Rules" to see the reverse engineering in action.
+Use the web interface at `http://localhost:8082` and navigate to the "Mapping Rules Generation" tab to test the generic functionality.

 ## Dependencies